church governance Task force

 We believe we should have full control of our property and financial assets.

 There is a provision in the constitution, S13.24, that allows synods to decide unilaterally to put a congregation under synodical administration.
-That removes the congregation's duly elected church council and gives the synod control overall congregational property and assets.
+That removes the congregation's duly elected church council and gives the synod control over all congregational property and assets.
 This provision has been used across the country.

 Several such instances are highlighted in these videos: